Ysoroko/Darkly/README.md

 # Darkly
 Cybersecurity ethical hacking project

+This project is a collaboration with [Kyrylo Kalinichenko](https://github.com/KyryloKalinichenko)

 ### Setup:
 1) Download the provided .iso image and install Oracle Virtualbox
 2) Since Oracle Virtualbox doesn't support .iso files, you can convert it to a supported format ".vdi" by running the following command in the terminal